3G disappears, what does it mean for me?

 Mainly because many devices still use 2G exclusively.
 These are primarily M2M or telemetrics services.
 They must remain operational because they are used for remote monitoring and operating machines and processes.
 For example, data collection for calculating truck tolls, remote monitoring and management of utility infrastructure (e.g., water, gas, electricity) and many other business applications.

-For mobile devices not supporting voice over a 4G network, voice services will be supported by the 2G network at least until the end of 2027.
+For mobile devices not supporting voice over a 4G network, voice services will be supported by the 2G network by the end of 2029.
 Mobile data applications that only require low speeds (< 100 kilobits per second) can still be supported by 2G.
 For mobile data applications requiring higher speeds, we recommend switching to a 4G or 5G compatible device once the 3G network is discontinued.

 If you have a recent device and you subscription allows it, chances are that you are already using the 4G or 5G networks today.
 Your device supports these networks and automatically selects the best available network by switching from one to the other without you noticing.